|

 EDITORIAL POINTERS

-preservation save where relevant in the historic context.
-This apart, however, we shall neither encourage nor discourage particular subjects and potential writers should concentrate on whichever topic they prefer —
+relevant in the historic context.
+This apart, however, we shall neither encourage nor discourage particular subjects and potential writers should concentrate on whichever topic they prefer — locomotives, rolling

 PREFERRED STYLE AND FORMAT

-typescript, single-sided and double-spaced on A4 size paper.
+-spaced on A4 size paper.
 Articles can also be accepted on disk accompanied by a hard copy and electronically.
-Shorter articles (500-3,000 words) are also welcome to help balance the
+Shorter articles (500-3,000 words) are also welcome to help balance the content.

 PRELIMINARY APPROACHES